javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 }
 ```

-In real-life the problem is how to remember the order of arguments.
+In real-life, the problem is how to remember the order of arguments.
 Usually IDEs try to help us, especially if the code is well-documented, but still...
 Another problem is how to call a function when most parameters are ok by default.

 Like this?